SQL Management Studio: A Guide to Backup and Restore Operations

 How to Restore a Database in SQL Management Studio

-Step 2: Initiate the Restore Process
+Step 1: Open the Restore Wizard

 - In the Object Explorer, right-click on the Databases node.